jjasonclark/jjasonclark.com/content/posts/2010-08-25-how_to_fix_patching_problems_with_tortoisesvn_and_tortoisemerge.md

 date: 2010-08-25
 comments: true
 description: How to fix patching issues with TortoiseMerge
+categories:
-categories: programming
+  - programming
+tags:
+  - merge
-tags: merge, TortoiseSVN
+  - TortoiseSVN
 summary: TortoiseMerge occasionally fails to work.
 I don't know the cause, but I did figure out how correct the issue so you can do another merge.
 title: How to fix patching problems with TortoiseSVN and TortoiseMerge
 url: /how_to_fix_patching_problems_with_tortoisesvn_and_tortoisemerge